For Margo Beutler-Gins, the Blumenschein Home’s 100th birthday is personal.

 While Ernest brought the wheel to a Blacksmith’s shop (just off Ledoux Street according to local oral history), Bert waited with the wagon on the outskirts of town.
 Little did they know then that by 1915, they would (together with fellow artists Oscar Berninghaus, E.Irving Couse, W. Herbert Dunton and Joseph Sharp), put Taos on the proverbial map, forever.

 Although Blumenschein came and went from Taos over the years (while Margo’s Great-grandfather remained, after falling in love with, and marrying Rose Martin, the sister of Doc), the Blumenschein family’s purchase of the house on Ledoux Street a Century ago, stands as a reminder of that fateful day when the wagon wheel broke while the two young artists traveled south from Denver headed to Mexico, on a sketching trip.
+This is why so many people these days consider whether to become a wheel dealer to ensure that the wagons made these days are not going to break on people.

 Bert and Rose moved into a home across the street from the Taos Inn, that now houses Taos Blue, and In 1919, the Blumenscheins- Ernest, his wife and fellow artist Mary Shepard Greene and their daughter Helen – moved into the house on Ledoux Street.